Kmeakin/walrus-report/src/20-reference.md

 }
 ```

-In rare occasions there is not enough information to infer a single, unambigious
+In rare occasions there is not enough information to infer a single, unambiguous
 type for each variable or expression:

 ```rust